Divistock-Main/Divistock-Proof-of-Concept/exchange/README.md

 # exchange

-This example is to demonstrate a basic EOSIO smart contract, including
+This contract is to demonstrate a basic DiviStock exchange contract which allows users to trade Divicoin between any pair of * standard currency types

-- Define contract actions
-- Define a table
-- Perform read/write/remove operations on the table
+    • ACTIONS deposit: To make a deposit, a user must transfers tokens from his/her account to the exchange account.
+      withdraw: A user can withdraw his/her exchange balance at any time by calling the withdraw action. add order
+      transfer
+      bid
+      ask

+    • TABLES orders: